 However, I would throw everything at them from the outset here given that Thomas Cook were in a bad way financially and their long-term future was in doubt.
 I would be seeking a full refund and compensation for the distress caused.

-I did give this family some advice to help them get some traction on it.
-There is no way I could cover everything that they needed to know in a quick chat, so I did suggest that they bought my book to resolve it and to contact me if necessary afterwards.
+I gave this family some advice to help them get some traction on it.
+There is no way I could cover everything that they needed to know in a quick chat, so suggested that they bought my book to resolve it and to contact me if necessary afterwards.

 I wrote about the importance of great customer service and spoke about Thomas Cook and Jet2.
 It’s quite striking that Thomas Cook’s reputation for customer service was mediocre and they were in financial difficulty at the time, whereas Jet2 have won awards for their customer service and are continually expanding and introducing new flights and routes.